Listing Price settings are part of your store listing settings. Listing settings are accessed from the store dashboard.

-The Listing Price setting defines which Magento pricing attribute to use as your price source, which is the base (default) price value for your Amazon listings.
-These defined settings will be used by your pricing rules to automatically adjust your Amazon listing price relative to the selected Magento Price Source.
+The Listing Price setting defines which Commerce pricing attribute to use as your price source, which is the base (default) price value for your Amazon listings.
+These settings will be used by your pricing rules to automatically adjust your Amazon listing price relative to the value set for Magento Price Source.

-If your listing rules have more than one website selected in its settings, the order with which website price is used is determined by the website priority configured in your listing rules.
+If a listing rule is set to apply to more than one website, the order in which website price is used is determined by the website priority setting defined in the listing rule.
 This allows you to define product pricing across your catalog.
 To see if you are using website price scope, see Catalog Price Scope.

 Expand the Listing Price section.

 For Magento Price Source (required), choose an option.

 The default is

 Price.
 This setting determines the price source used for your Amazon listings.
 If you create pricing rules, the rules are applied to the value defined for the attribute selected here.
 You may select any configured pricing attribute, however, if the selected attribute is not filled in for a product, the price source for the product will default back to

 Pricewhen pricing rules are applied to determine the published Amazon listing price.

 For Minimum Advertised Price (MAP), choose an option.

 The default is no selection.
 This setting enables a minimum advertised price (MAP) for a product.
 When you define a pricing attribute and your listing price for a product falls below your determined minimum price (based on your pricing source and rules), this value becomes the MAP for the listing.
 This allows you to implement pricing rules while still controlling your minimum price for a product.
 To prevent a listing price from being too low, choose a pricing attribute to use as your MAP.
 However, if the selected pricing field is not defined for a product, the MAP will not be used.